GEOSC 10, Geology of the National Park

 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
-That being said, it is essential that you read the entire document, as well as the material covered in the course orientation.
+It is essential that you read the entire document, as well as the material covered in the course orientation.
 Together these serve the role of our course "contract."

 College of Earth and Mineral Sciences

 University Park, PA 16802

 E-mail: Please use the course e-mail system in Canvas

 GEOSC 10: Geology of the National Parks (3 credits).

 Prerequisites: None - However you do need to make sure that you can meet the technical requirements for completing the course...refer to the University Guidelines and the relevant Course Orientation materials (for computer set up)..and are confident using online materials (refer to this Learning Online guide for hints).

 GEOSC 10 will be conducted entirely on the World Wide Web.
 There will be no set class meeting times but you will be required to complete weekly assignments.
 There are 12 units that will be completed at a rate of 1 per week.

 This is a fun course.
 Our four goals for the course are:

 - To help you become better-informed citizens on topics that may affect you in the future such as groundwater pollution, biodiversity, volcanic hazards, etc.